England's Black players face racial abuse after Euro 2020 defeat | Sports-Games

 Marcus Rashford, 23, Jadon Sancho, 21, and Bukayo Saka, 19, were the targets of the abuse after they missed spot-kicks in a penalty shootout with Italy which settled Sunday's final after the game finished as a 1-1 draw.
 The comments have prompted a police investigation and wide condemnation, although critics accused some ministers of hypocrisy for refusing to support a high-profile anti-racist stance the players had made during the tournament.

-Black players in the England soccer team have been subjected to a storm of online racist abuse after their defeat in the final of Euro 2020, drawing wide condemnation from the squad's manager Gareth Southgate along with royalty and politicians.
+Black players in the England soccer team have been subjected to a storm of online racist abuse after their defeat in the final of Euro 2020, drawing wide condemnation from the squad's manager, royalty, religious leaders and politicians.
 Marcus Rashford, 23, Jadon Sancho, 21, and Bukayo Saka, 19, were the targets of the abuse after they missed spot-kicks in a penalty shootout with Italy which settled Sunday's final after the game finished as a 1-1 draw.

-The comments have prompted a police investigation and wide condemnation, although critics accused some ministers of the hypocrisy of refusing to support a high-profile anti-racist stance the players had made during the tournament.
-"For some of them to be abused is unforgivable," Southgate told a news conference.
-"Some of it has come from abroad, we have been told this, but some of it is from this country."
+The comments have prompted a police investigation and wide condemnation, although critics accused some ministers of hypocrisy for refusing to support a high-profile anti-racist stance the players had made during the tournament.
+"For some of them to be abused is unforgivable," England manager Gareth Southgate told a news conference.
+"I know a lot of that has come from abroad, that people who track those things have been able to explain that, but not all of it."

-The England team has earned praise for their stand against racism, while several players have also campaigned on other social causes.
+The England team have earned praise for their stand against racism, while a number of players have also campaigned on other social causes.
 The multi-racial make-up of the squad had been hailed as reflecting a more diverse modern Britain.
 The team had highlighted the issue of racism by taking the knee before all their matches - a protest made by American footballer Colin Kaepernick and followed by the Black Lives Matter movement last year - saying it was a simple show of solidarity against racial discrimination.

-"This England team deserves to be lauded as heroes, not racially abused on social media," Prime Minister Boris Johnson said on Twitter.
+"This England team deserve to be lauded as heroes, not racially abused on social media," Prime Minister Boris Johnson said on Twitter.
 "Those responsible for this appalling abuse should be ashamed of themselves."
-While Johnson himself said the team should not be booed, his own spokesman had initially declined to criticize the fans over the issue when asked last month.
+While Johnson himself said the team should not be booed, his own spokesman had initially declined to criticise the fans over the issue when asked last month.

 DISGUSTED Interior minister Priti Patel had also said she did not support players taking the knee because it was "gesture politics" and that it was a choice for the fans whether to boo players.
 On Monday, she joined those who denounced the abuse.